todhuff/weid/README.md

 [Time]
 # Format is a standard datetime() format string
 Format = "%a, %b %d, %Y - %I:%M %p"
-# Change the font to soemthing else if you don't want to install the Droid
+# Change the font to something else if you don't want to install the Droid
 # font.
 Font = "/usr/share/fonts/truetype/droid/DroidSans-Bold.ttf"
 Font_Size = 36